Living Well With a Stoma

 What is a Stoma?

-A stoma is a surgically-created, artificial opening in the abdomen, which allows waste (faeces or urine) to be diverted into a collection bag (Cancer Council 2021).
+A stoma is a surgically created, artificial opening in the abdomen that allows waste (faeces or urine) to be diverted into a collection bag (Cancer Council 2021).

 Common Types of Stomas

-• A colostomy is a stoma created from the colon: an opening in the large bowel is made and faecal flow is diverted.
+• Colostomy: A stoma created from the colon: an opening in the large bowel is made, and faecal flow is diverted.

-• An ileostomy is created from the ileum: an opening in the ileum (small bowel) is made and faecal flow is diverted.
+• Ileostomy: Created from the ileum: an opening in the ileum (small bowel) is made, and faecal flow is diverted.

-• A urostomy is a surgically-created diversion of urine: a urostomy may be necessary if the bladder is removed and the person needs an alternative way to pass urine.
+• Urostomy: A surgically-created diversion of urine: a urostomy may be necessary if the bladder is removed and the person needs an alternative way to pass urine.

 The faecal matter collected by a stoma will vary depending on where in the intestines the stoma was created.
-An ileostomy can be expected to produce loose stools because it is closer to the small intestine, while a colostomy will produce soft and formed stools with more flatulence because it is near the rectum.
+An ileostomy can be expected to produce loose stools because it is closer to the small intestine, while a colostomy will produce soft and formed stools because it is near the rectum (Canadian Cancer Society n.d.).

 stoma site